tennesseeBonner1/PiBlink/README.md

 - **JSONConverter.py**:
     Used to save sessions as JSON files and open them back up for playback.
 TheGraph.py uses this file to save/read trials and InputManager.py uses this file to save/read session settings and start/end the save/read process for the whole session.
+This file is also responsible for saving/loading parameter files.

 - **MainWindow.py**:
     All of the settings for the main window are initialized and all of the various text